Dedicated to Ethan's Memory

 Co-Treasurer & Website

-Michaela works in the executive office at Pawtucket Credit Union.
-She also assists the vice president of marketing with various projects.
+Michaela works in the executive office at Coastal1 Credit Union.
+She also assists the vice president of Community Outreach with various events.
 She has more than 20 years’ experience in childcare development, beginning as a nanny and eventually becoming certified as an infant, toddler, and preschool teacher.
 She was a kindergarten assistant and operated her own home day care.
 It was during that time she had the pleasure of working with teachers and physical therapists from Meeting Street School to incorporate different types of activities (physical and speech therapy) for children with delayed physical and developmental challenges such as crawling, walking, and speaking.
-Michaela has an Associates in Business Administration and also holds a Paralegal degree.
+Michaela has an Bachelors in Business Administration and also holds a Paralegal degree.

 What the foundation means to Michaela: